 The French recommended a small American counterattack to exhibit the battle prowess and state of American training.
 The attack would take some pressure off the British, who were suffering from the bulk of the Spring Offensive, and announce to the world that the Americans were finally capable of offensive operations.
 Of the five available divisions, Pershing chose his favorite, the 1st, to make the assault.
 The selected objective was a small German salient around the town of Cantigny, which sat on high ground that offered the Germans excellent observation of the surrounding area.

 The commander of the 1st US Infantry Division, Maj Gen Robert Bullard, chose the 28th Infantry Regiment supported by two companies of the 18th, with machine guns, artillery and engineers from the division troops to conduct the attack.
-Lieutenant Colonel George Marshal (you might have heard of him) wrote the 34 page operations order detailing the movement and rolling barrage schedule and the general scheme of maneuver.
+Lieutenant Colonel George Marshall (you might have heard of him) wrote the 34 page operations order detailing the movement, rolling barrage schedule, and the general scheme of maneuver.
 The Americans rehearsed the attack for three weeks prior.
 The Germans spotted the two American companies that arrived in the trenches a day early.
 They pounded them with artillery.
 Nevertheless, the 28th went “over the top” at dawn on 28 May 1918.